 Typically, one of those waste products is uric acid.
-It’s formed when your body breaks down purines, which are found in some foods, but also show up when cells die and get taken apart.
+It’s formed when your body breaks down purines, which are found in some foods.
 Most of the uric acid leaves your body when you pee, and some when you poop.

 You may also hear this test called a serum uric acid test, serum urate, or UA.

 Your doctor can use this test to help find out if you have:

 Gout: This is a form of arthritis where crystals from uric acid form in your joints and cause intense pain.
 You often feel it in your big toe, but can get it in your ankles, feet, hands, knees, and wrists, as well.
 It can also cause swelling, redness, and discomfort in those joints, and may limit your range of motion.

 Kidney stones: These are little, hard masses -- like small stones -- that form in your kidneys when you have too much uric acid.
 They may cause severe pain in your lower back that comes and goes, blood in your urine, throwing up, upset stomach, and an urgent need to pee.

 High uric acid level during chemo or radiation: These treatments kill a lot of cells in your body, which can raise the level of uric acid.
 The test is used to check that your level doesn’t get too high.

 How Do I Get Ready for the Test?